Edward R. McLaughlin

-Edward Ralph McLaughlin (born June 16, 1928) was an American politician in the state of South Dakota.
+Edward Ralph McLaughlin (born June 16, 1928) is an American retired politician in the state of South Dakota.
 He was a member of the South Dakota House of Representatives from 2000 to 2010.
 He worked as an insurance agent, academic administrator, and educator.
-He was also a member of the Rapid City Common Council.
+He was also a member of the Rapid City Common Council and, between 1991 and 1997, mayor of Rapid City.
+In 2013, he was appointed to the Rapid City school board.